ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 Initial data is NOT available on newly created **Observability** > **Monitoring** instances.
 - After a few minutes raw data will be displayed
-- After 10s of minutes indexing occurs that provides the detail required to proceed with this tutorial
+- After about an hour indexing will provides the detail required to proceed with this tutorial

-1. Navigate the {{site.data.keyword.monitoringshort_notm}} console to get metrics on your Kubernetes cluster, nodes, deployments, pods, containers.
+Navigate the {{site.data.keyword.monitoringshort_notm}} console to get metrics on your Kubernetes cluster, nodes, deployments, pods, containers.

-2. Under the **EXPLORE** section,select **Containerized Apps** to view raw metrics for all workloads running on the cluster.
+1. Under the **EXPLORE** section,select **Containerized Apps** to view raw metrics for all workloads running on the cluster.

     If the drop down is not fully populated and indicates some inapplicable items double check that you have chosen **EXPLORE** on the upper left and clicked on the **Hosts & Containers** drop down.
 If so you will need to wait until the indexing step mentioned above is complete before continuing
     {:note}